-- The presence of blood-borne parasites such as malaria
+- the presence of blood-borne parasites such as malaria

-FBC and accuracy
+Full blood count and accuracy

-- Failure of the equipment – for example, the blood clots in the vial
+- failure of the equipment – for example, the blood clots in the vial

-- Incorrect labelling of the sample
+- incorrect labelling of the sample

-- Contamination of the sample
+- contamination of the sample

-- Alcohol in the blood.
+- alcohol in the blood.